tomhrr/fsmu/README.md

 the query directory and the underlying maildir, pass the `--delete-remove` option.

-Multithreaded operation is not currently supported, so the `-s` flag must be passed when mounting the filesystem.

 If a directory name at the top-level is not a valid query, then attempting to access that directory will lead to an "operation not permitted" error message.